awsdocs/amazon-application-discovery-user-guide/doc_source/install_on_windows.md

   C:\Documents and Settings\All Users\Application Data\AWS\AWSDiscovery\Logs
   ```

-  Logs files are named to indicate whether generated by the main service, automatic upgrader, or installer\.
+  Log files are named to indicate whether generated by the main service, automatic upgrades, or the installer\.

 + **Configuration file**